srynobio/jibe/README.md

 It uses a simple hashing scheme which will compares SNP and INDEL calls without need for normalization first.
 Header information will not be considered.

+Runtime for WES data is quite quick, but will increase with WGS based on file size and number of individuals within.

 By default only the following will be compared:

 `chromosome:start:end:reference:alt`